PowerDNS/pdns/docs/backends/remote.rst

 ``getBeforeAndAfterNamesAbsolute``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Asks the names before and after qname. qname is given without dots or
+Asks the names before and after qname. qname is given without domain part.
-domain part.
-The query will be hashed when using NSEC3.
-Care must be
-taken to handle wrap-around when qname is first or last in the ordered
+Care must be taken to handle wrap-around when qname is first or last in the ordered list.
-list.
-Do not return nil for either one.
+Do not return nil or an empty string for ``before`` and ``after``.
+When using NSEC, ``unhashed`` can be an empty string (but MUST be present in the response).
+The ``qname`` will be hashed when using NSEC3 and in the response, ``unhashed`` should be the records' real name without the domain part, and ``before`` and ``after`` should be the hashes.

 -  Mandatory: for NSEC/NSEC3 non-narrow
--  Parameters: id, qname
+-  Parameters: id (domain ID), qname
--  Reply: before, after
+-  Reply: before, after, unhashed

 Example JSON/RPC
 ''''''''''''''''